- Personal Injury

 - Collapsed derricks or hoisting accidents

-- Truck crashes and transportation-related incidents
+- Truck crashes and other transportation-related incidents

 - Exposure to toxic gases or drilling fluids